Web Anthology on Migrant Remittances and Development

 This is the second edition of the Anthology on Migrant Remittances and Development, which was first published on the website of the Social Science Research Council (SSRC) in 2009.
 Consistent with the original goal, this new edition offers a collection of articles that are based on empirical research and provides insight into key conceptual, methodological, and theoretical issues relevant to researchers and policy makers who seek to understand and enhance the developmental impact of remittances.

 The most substantive change that the Editors have introduced to the second edition is an expanded exploration of the effects of remittances on social aspects of development (including gender relations and family cohesion) and a new section that examines socio-cultural (non-monetary) remittances.
 A small number of articles have been transferred between topics, others have been replaced with more recent articles, and more than twenty new articles have been added.

-Since the first edition, some publishers have become more guarded about exposing copyrighted materials to open access on the web.
-As a result, while the majority of articles in the anthology are still available for immediate and free download, others are only available for purchase.
-Until our project funds are exhausted, the SSRC will purchase and email to readers those articles that are not available for free download.
-Instructions are provided where relevant in the Anthology text.
-When grant funds run out, readers will be linked to publishers’ websites where they can purchase articles at their own expense.
+Since the first edition, some journal publishers have become more guarded about exposing copyrighted materials to open access on the web.
+As a result, while the large majority of articles in the anthology are still available for immediate and free download, others are only available for purchase.
+Next to the abstract of each article the anthology provides readers with a link either to free access or to the publisher where the article can be purchased.

 The Anthology is available on the Web at: http://essays.ssrc.org/remittances_anthology/